Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/initrdfiles.png)
 **Figure 68** initrd files.

+**Please note**:At boot time, the boot loader loads the kernel and the initramfs image into memory and starts the kernel.
+The kernel checks for the presence of the initramfs and, if found, mounts it as / and runs /init.
+The init program is typically a shell script.
+Note that the boot process takes longer, possibly significantly longer, if an initramfs is used.

 Let's take a closer look at this file, it will help you understand more about this file, so I'm run the command `file` on one of the init file to check what is the type of that file, in that way I will be able to find out how to read that file.

 ![LPIC2 Post](/assets/images/lpic2/initfile.png)